-4 HARD-BOILED EGGS, peeled 4 thin pretzel OR crisp bread sticks 1/4 cup refrigerated ranch OR dill dip TOPPERS: Bacon bits, finely chopped carrots, finely chopped cucumber
+4 large hard-boiled EGGS, peeled 4 thin pretzel OR crisp bread sticks 1/4 cup refrigerated ranch OR dill dip TOPPINGS: Bacon bits, finely chopped carrots, finely chopped cucumber

 Yields: 4 servings